gaissmai/interval/README.md

 `package interval` is an immutable datastructure for fast lookups in one dimensional intervals.

-The implementation is based on treaps, augmented for interval.
+The implementation is based on treaps, augmented for intervals.
 Treaps are randomized self balancing binary search trees.

 Immutability is achieved because insert/delete will return a new treap which will share some nodes with the original treap.
 All nodes are read-only after creation, allowing concurrent readers to operate safely with concurrent writers.